 Find information about sexual health and safeguarding below, or visit the safeguarding section of the MPFT website for more safeguarding information.

 The Sexual Offences Act 2003 dictates that the age of consent in the UK is 16 years old.
 This law is in place to protect children from abuse or exploitation, not to prosecute under 16s engaging in mutually consenting sexual activity.
-To further protect children the act also deems children under the age of 13 unable to give consent to any form of sexual activity under any circumstances.
+To further protect young people the act also deems young people under the age of 13 unable to give consent to any form of sexual activity under any circumstances.

 As a result, sexual health services across Staffordshire, Stoke-on-Trent, Shropshire, Telford and Wrekin are available to all aged 13 upwards.
-Where a child under 16 is seeking sexual health services an assessment will be carried out utilising the framework laid out by the Fraser guidelines.
+Where a young person under 18 is seeking sexual health services an assessment will be carried out utilising the framework laid out by the Fraser guidelines.

 Fraser guidelines relate specifically to contraception and sexual health.
 To be deemed Fraser competent the professional must be satisfied that:

 1. The young person has sufficient maturity and intelligence to understand the nature and implications of the proposed treatment

 2. They will not tell their parents or allow the doctor to do so